mat-tador/MelodyMatrix/README.md

 4. **Existing Users (Google OAuth)**
    - Start at `login.html`
-   - Click "Continue with Google" button
+   - Click "Continue with Google" button → redirected to `index.html`
-   - Redirected to Google OAuth consent screen
+   - On `index.html`, click "Sign up with Google" (used for both first‑time and returning Google users)
+   - Supabase checks if the Google account already exists:
-   - After approval, authenticated and logged in
+     - If it exists: user is authenticated and logged in
+     - If it does not exist: a new account is created and logged in
    - Redirected to dashboard (when implemented)

 5. **Guest Users**